pszczykutowicz/superstore-sales-dashboard/README.md

 ## Dataset Notes

 The Superstore dataset is synthetic.
 Each order line represents a unique customer-product transaction.
-This is a characteristic of the dataset, not a data quality issue — and it was identified and documented during exploratory analysis.
+This is a characteristic of the dataset, not a data quality issue - and it was identified and documented during exploratory analysis.

 ---

 ## Author

-Piotr — Data Analyst
+Piotr Szczykutowicz
 Stack: Python · SQL · Power BI · MySQL